zerodogg/goldenpod/README.md

-# GoldenPod - a podcast client in perl
+# GoldenPod - a podcast client

 GoldenPod is a command line podcast client written in perl.
 It allows you to easily manage and download podcasts from the command line.
 It can download